damiandrzewicz/moderndev-blog/src/courses/001-back-to-basics/003-core-data-structures/001-abstract-data-types.md

 <!-- @include: @src/_external/learn_cpp/apps/001_moderndev_sources/001_adt/include/ds/IStack.hpp -->
 ```

 This defines a **Stack ADT**.
-Any class implementing this interface provides a concrete data structure that fulfills the same behavioral contract. `C++` interface is extended by additional operations like `emplace` and `try_pop` to enhance usability and performance.
+Any class implementing this interface provides a concrete data structure that fulfills the same behavioral contract.
+The C++ interface is extended with additional operations, such as `emplace` and `try_pop`, to enhance usability and performance.

 ## 6. Example: Stack ADT Implementations